{Solved} Fix Windows Update Error 0x80070005: Access Denied

 1. At First, Download SubInACL from this link: https://www.microsoft.com/en-us/download/details.aspx?id=23510

-2. Then Install it in the folder, as instructed within the installer itself.
+2. Install it in the folder, as instructed by the installer.

 3. Afterward, open Command Prompt (Admin) on your system.